Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 - growth slowdowns / recession-style stress

 A well-constructed portfolio doesn’t need to “win” every scenario.
+In fact, it won't.
 It needs to remain functional — so you can stay invested and avoid emotional decision-making.

 Sortino Ratio (Risk-Adjusted Performance With a Focus on Downside)

 Most people have heard of Sharpe ratio.
+Sharpe ratio looks at returns and market volatility, not distinguishing between upside and downside returns.
 Sortino is often more useful because it focuses on downside volatility — the kind of volatility that actually drives investor behavior.

-When investors abandon plans, it’s usually not because the portfolio moved around.
+When investors abandon plans, it’s usually not because the portfolio moved up.
 It’s because the portfolio moved down.

 Sortino helps quantify whether the portfolio has historically been compensated for the downside risk it’s taking.